-On 15 October 2021, Dr Anshika Suri was invited to give a keynote presentation on the theme of urban design at the conference Gender Equality and Diversity in Design, organised by the Schader Stiftung and the Institute for Design Research of the Darmstadt University of Applied Sciences.
+On 15 October 2021, Dr Anshika Suri was invited to give a keynote presentation on the theme of urban design at the conference , organised by the Gender Equality and Diversity in Design and the Schader Stiftung.
+Institute for Design Research of the Darmstadt University of Applied Sciences

 The hybrid conference facilitated discussions from various fields, including industrial design, language, popular media, education, and AI, centred on the questions:

 How can design become fairer, more sustainable and more inclusive?
 What role will diversity and gender equality play in shaping our digital and analog world in the future?

 The event also aimed to promote greater connection between social sciences and practice.